themhz/SWAF/readme.md

 You can you the =, and or like or any sql operators.
 If you see how the Model is implemented you will understand more.

-5. You can pass any variables in your views and they will be shows use the following statement echo $view->render('main', 'main' , $products);
+8. You can pass any variables in your views and they will be usable as their names are.

+use the following statement echo $view->render('main', 'main' , $products);
 Ths will load the main layout and the main view and pass in an array of $products with key value pair. for example.
 If the array is like ['id'=> 123, 'name' = 'keyboard'] you can access the variables with their name like $id or $name